 Reynisfjara, also known as Black sand beach, is a must-see location on the south coast of Iceland (cover photo).
 With its tall basalt columns, black sand, and sneaky waves, Reynisfjara is probably one of the most stunning beaches in the world.
 Since there is no land for thousands of kilometers in between, these strong rolling waves can easily drag the person into the cold ocean in a second.
 If you ever visit Reynisfjara, have in mind not to go close to the ocean and don't put your life at risk!

 For me as a Croatian, the sea is a vital part of my identity.
 When I moved to Iceland, the sea was a bit different, a bit darker, colder, but still had magical soul healing properties.
 This soap is dedicated to the Icelandic sea in which I was never brave enough to swim, so I made my first Sund (swimming) with Icelandic ocean water.
 Since I don't have access to the ocean water anymore, I use double the amount of Icelandic salt compared with the other soaps to get salty water.

-Inspiration for the design comes from aerial photos of glacier rivers, an unbelievably beautiful natural phenomenon of which I don't have any photos.
-But if you search for #glacierriver you can see how unique they look.
+Inspiration for the design comes from aerial photos of glacier rivers, an unbelievably beautiful natural phenomenon.

 To mimic the milky blue/gray colors of the glacier river natural indigo powder is used in several shades, and scents of rosemary, cedarwood and lavender are used to refresh the mind.